 Are insulated winter hiking boots, mountaineering boots, and pac boots all compatible with snowshoes?

 Generally yes, but it can depend on the size of your boots and the length of your snowshoe bindings.
 High volume boots, such as mountaineering boots and pac boots, may require some binding adjustment such as longer binding straps or webbing.
 Be sure to test their compatibility before you need them on a winter hike.

 How often do you need to replace winter hiking boots?

 Winter hiking boot soles last much longer than regular hiking boots because you’re hiking on snow and ice, not abrasive dirt or gravel.
 Winter hiking boots tend to wear out when one of their seams works loose and splits.
 You can usually extend their life when this happens by having them repaired by a shoemaker or by pre-emptively strengthening your boot seams using Silicone seam sealer or Shoe-Goo to strengthen them.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 More Frequently Asked Questions

 - Winter Pant Layering for Hikers Who Sweat

 - Winter Traction and When to Wear It